-We showed the application of three surface-wave methods, W/D, LCI, and SWT, for the purpose of estimating to estimate V_s and V_p models to using a large-scale test data set obtained from a hard-rock site acquired throughby carpet recording approachirregular source-receiver recording technique-and from a stiff site for the purpose of estimating V_a and V_a models.

-530 The fine-tuned multi-channel W/D and LCI methods showed potential in the processing of the low signal-to-noise ratio seismic data-from carpet recording technique.
-Also, the irregular source-receiver outline in scheme of carpet recording provided high DC coverage within two-station method, facilitating high-resolution tomographic inversion.
+We showed the application of three surface-wave methods, W/D, LCI, and SWT, to estimate $V_s$ and $V_p$ models using a largescale test data set obtained from a hard-rock site through irregular source-receiver recording technique.
+The fine-tuned multichannel W/D and LCI methods showed potential in the processing of the low signal-to-noise ratio seismic data.
+Also, the irregular source-receiver outline provided high DC coverage within two-station method, facilitating high-resolution

+515 tomographic inversion.
 The W/D and LCI methods were applied to both zones outside the mining pits, whereas SWT application was limited to the north of the site.
 We used the W/D method to estimate a priori Poisson's ratios required for the LCI and SWT methods.
-The estimated V_s and

-535 V_p models from the three methods were less than 6% and 7.1% different, respectively.
+The estimated $V_s$ and $V_p$ models from the three methods were less than 6% and 7.1% different, respectively.
 The retrieved lateral variation by the methods showed good similarity with the geological information available for the site.
-The most time-consuming part of the methods are the DC pickings, especially for the SWT method which requires more DC to reach an adequateadequate data coverage compared to the other two methods.
-As a result, the automation of DC picking can be viewed as an important milestone in the industrialization of the surface-wave methods, facilitating their swift application to data sets even larger than 540 the one used in this study.
+The most time-consuming part of the methods are the DC pickings, especially for the SWT method which

+520 requires more DC to reach adequate data coverage compared to the other two methods.
+As a result, the automation of DC picking can be viewed as an important milestone in the industrialization of the surface-wave methods, facilitating their swift application to data sets even larger than the one used in this study.

 Code and data availability.
 The data are licensed to Politecnico di Torino that allows research activities conducted only by Politecnico di Torino.
 As a result, the data cannot be made publicly available.
 The codes for the three surface-wave methods were developed in other projects.
-Nevertheless, the code for W/D data transformation method may be available by 545 contacting the corresponding author.
+Nevertheless, the code for W/D data transformation method may be available by

 Author contributions.
 FKA worked on the application of the methods to the data set with supervision of FA and LVS.
-FKH wrote the original paper draft, with the contribution and revisions of FA and LVS.
+FKH worket the original paper draft, with the contribution and revisions of FA and LVS.

-550 Competing interests.
+Competing interests.
 The contact author declares that neither him nor his co-authors have any competing interests.